mit-han-lab/vcpo/README.md

 ## Overview

-We introduce Variance Controlled Off-Policy Optimization (VCPO), a framework that adds explicit variance-targeted controls for off-policy RL, enabling stable and scalable Async RL training.
+We introduce Variance Controlled Off-Policy Optimization (VCPO), a framework that adds explicit variance-targeted controls for policy-gradient methods in the off-policy setting, enabling stable and scalable Async RL training.

 - ✨ Seamlessly integrates into common policy-gradient methods like REINFORCE/RLOO/GRPO
-- 🚀 2.5x faster Async RL training while matching synchronous RL performance
+- 🚀 **2.5x** faster Async RL training while matching synchronous RL performance
-- 🧠 Robust training stability under high off-policy settings (at least 128 steps off-policy)
+- 🧠 Robust training stability under high off-policy settings (**at least k=128** steps off-policy)

-Async RL pipelines rollout generation with learning promises to achieve significant reductions in end-to-end training time.
-But achieving these speedups requires highly off-policy training, which often leads to collapse
+Async RL pipelines rollout generation with learning, significantly reducing end-to-end training time.
+But large speedups typically require high policy lag that can cause collapse.

 Why?
 Highly stale rollouts make importance sampling ratios heavy-tailed, so a few trajectories dominate each update and the policy-gradient estimator becomes high-variance.
-Previous work try masking/clipping/whitening IS ratios, algorithmic changes, and system-side changes.
+Previous work have tried masking/clipping/whitening IS ratios, algorithmic changes, and system-side changes.
 These can delay collapse… but still fail at high asynchrony.

-To address, VCPO introduces two techniques to stabilize policy-gradient methods for asynchronous RL training:
+To address this, VCPO introduces two techniques to stabilize policy-gradient methods for asynchronous RL training:

 1. **ESS-guided step scaling** to dampen unreliable updates, following sqrt scaling for AdamW-style optimizers.